CognitiveProgrammer/CplusPlus_SmartPointer/Module2_unique_ptr/README.md

 ### 2.2 unique_ptr : *No need to clear memory explicitly*

-*Like shared_ptr<>, there is no need to call delete or clean the memory in explicit manner.
+*Like shared_ptr<>, there is no need to call delete or clean the memory in an explicit manner.
 The unique pointer  will take care of it once it goes out of scope*

-*here is the example of usage with class Sample*
+*Here is the example of usage with class Sample*

 ```
 class Sample {